 Chris Metherell is a botanist that lives in Northumberland.
 He is the UK Euphrasia referee, Vice-County recorder for North Northumberland (VC68), and author of the (soon to be completed) BSBI Euphrasia handbook.
 You can follow his Twitter Handle @EyebrightChris.
 He is our resident Euphrasia expert, and our go-to person for Euphrasia taxonomic queries.
 He also organises the Euphrasia study group, and organises training workshops.

-Max Brown is a first year PhD student at the University of Edinburgh, studying the evolution of Euphrasia.
+Max Brown is a second year PhD student at the University of Edinburgh, studying the evolution of Euphrasia.
 Having a background in British natural history, his attention is now turned to botany, and Euphrasia.
 He is interested broadly in the parasitism and evolution of Euphrasia, especially how Euphrasia is influenced by different hosts, the origins of the tetraploid taxa, the genomics of hybrid species and breeding systems in Euphrasia.
+On twitter as @max_wildlife.

 Xumei Wang is an Associate Professor from Xi'an Jiaotong University in China.
 During her one-year visit to the Royal Botanic Garden Edinburgh (2014/2015), she is working with Alex Twyford and Peter Hollingsworth to DNA barcode the British Euphrasia flora.
 This is a case study for the efficacy of DNA barcodes in taxonomically complex groups.